nrwl/nx/docs/generated/cli/create-nx-workspace.md

 Type: `boolean`

-Add Experimental app/ layout for next.js
+Enable the App Router for Next.js

 ### nxCloud